nllz/IRTF-HRPC/draft-research.md

 #### Map cases of protocols that are adversely impact human rights or are enablers thereof
 Taken this information above, the following list of cases of protocols that adversely impact or enable human rights was formed.

-### IP
+### IPv4

 The Internet Protocol version 4, known as ‘layer 3’ of the internet, and specified as a common encapsulation and protocol header, is defined by {{RFC0791}}.
 The evolution of Internet communications have led to continued development in this area, encapsulated in the development of version 6 of the protocol in {{RFC2460}}.
-In spite of this updated protocol, we find that 25 years after the specification of version 6 of the protocol, the older v4 standard continues to account for a sizeable majority of internet traffic.
+In spite of this updated protocol, we find that 25 years after the specification of version 6 of the protocol, the older v4 standard continues to account for a sizeable majority of internet traffic, and most (if not all) of the issues discussed here are valid both for IPv4 as well as IPv6.

 The internet was designed as a platform for free and open communication, most notably encoded in the end-to-end principle, and that philosophy is also present in the technical implementation of the Internet Protocol. {{RFC3724}} While the protocol was designed to exist in an environment where intelligence is at the end hosts, it has proven to provide sufficient information that a more intelligent network core can make policy decisions and enforce policy shaping and restricting the communications of end hosts.
 These capabilities for network control and limitations of the freedom of expression by end hosts can be traced back to the IPv4 design, helping us understand which technical protocol decisions have led to harm of these human rights.